Home Blog PII Data Protection: Complete Guide to Personally Identifiable Information Management

 Understanding how PII moves through systems helps identify protection gaps and compliance requirements:

-Collection Points: Documentation of all locations where personal data enters your systems, including web forms, APIs, and integrations.
+Collection Points: Documentation of all locations where personal data enters your systems, including web forms, APIs, and integrations, with teams collecting only the data needed at each intake point.

 Processing Activities: Detailed records of how systems use, transform, and analyze personal information.